-"What on earth does 'low-code data security' mean?
+"What on earth does 'data fabric security' mean?
 Are you just jamming buzzwords together?"

 Honestly, this is very cool stuff, but no one had done it before, so we had to invent a term combining "low-code" with "data security" to describe it.
 This is the difference between science and engineering: when a scientist figures out something no one knew before, they get a Nobel prize.
 When an engineer does something no one's done before, they have an excruciating meeting with the marketing department about branding.
 So forget about the terminology.
 I'll walk you through this and why we're so excited about it.